 - Docker Registry

-is the layer on which Docker runs.
-Its main responsibility manages containers, images, builds, and more
+Is the layer on which Docker runs.
+Its primary responsibility manages containers, images, builds, and more.

-it the layer for the user to communicate with the docker Daemon its like a UI for Docker.
+its layer for the user to communicate with the Docker Daemon, it’s like a UI for Docker.

 runs in the host computer, execute the commands sent by the Docker Client - like creating, running, and distributing containers.